denodrivers/postgres/docs/README.md

 ```

 TLS can be disabled from your server by editing your `postgresql.conf` file and
-setting the `ssl` option to `off`, or in the driver side by using the "disabled"
+setting the `ssl` option to `off`, or on the driver side by using the "disabled"
 option in the client configuration.

 ### Env parameters

 The values required to connect to the database can be read directly from
 environmental variables, given the case that the user doesn't provide them while
 initializing the client.
-The only requirement for this variables to be read is
+The only requirement for these variables to be read is
 for Deno to be run with `--allow-env` permissions

 The env variables that the client will recognize are taken from `libpq` to keep